Spie Arena

-The ROFA-Stadion is an arena in Rosenheim, Germany.
+The Spie Arena (stylized as SPIE Arena; formerly ROFA-Stadion) is an arena in Rosenheim, Germany.
 It is primarily used for ice hockey.
 The stadium opened in 1962 as an open-air stadium and got roofed in 1973.
 Now it holds 4,425 people.

 It used to be named the Kathrein-Stadion, after Kathrein-Werke KG, a German manufacturer of antenna systems and related electronics, founded in Rosenheim in 1919.